TheJacksonLaboratory/FunDataR/1_R_primer/lesson3.md

   for seeing if a directory exists, `file.exists()` for testing if a file exists, and `unlink()` for removing files as well as directories.
-In R, the backslash serves as an escape in character literals, which means that it changes the meaning of the character following the escape, usually resulting in the substitution of a non-printing character.
+In R, the backslash serves as an escape in character literals, which means that it changes the meaning of the character following the escape, usually resulting in the substitution of a 'special' character.
   This complicates the use of backslashes `\` in file paths.
 They must be either doubled up (escaping the escape character, substituting a plain old backslash) or replaced with a forward slash.
 Forward slashes can be used as path delimiters in R on both Linux and